Congressional District Database for the 116th US Congress (January 2019 data)

-Confused about which Congress is which?Members of the 115th US House of Representatives were elected on November 8, 2016, and sworn-in on January 3, 2017.
-Note that new congressional district boundaries were established in 43 of the 50 states, based on the results of the 2010 US Census.
-The Congressional District Database for the 115th Congress is based on these district boundaries, except for the states of Virginia, North Carolina, and Florida, which created new district boundaries for the 2016 election, as required by federal courts.
+Confused about which Congress is which?Members of the 116th US House of Representatives were elected on November 6, 2018, and sworn-in on January 3, 2019.
+Note that new congressional district boundaries were established in 43 of the 50 states following the 2010 US Census, as required by the US Constitution.
+Congressional District Database for the 116th Congress is based on the most recent district boundaries, including the states of Virginia, North Carolina, Florida, and Pennsylvania, which recently redrew their congressional district boundaries, as required by the courts.

 If you have 5-digit ZIP codes but not the ZIP+4s, you can find the correct district more than 90 percent of the time using only the 5-digit ZIP code.
 Click here for more information.

 Please note that this database does NOT contain street address information.
 This database is useful for finding the district if you already have ZIP+4 data.
 If you have the street address (but NOT the ZIP+4) then you need to use an address matching product such as our Perfect Address product line to find the congressional district.
 Click here for more information.

 The database also includes a file containing a list of all the states and territories, with the 2-digit state FIPS code assigned to each state by the US Government.

 We update every record in Congressional District Database monthly, so you always receive the latest and most up-to-date data.
 You can't get more accurate and timely ZIP code data from any other source!
 We license our ZIP code data directly from the US Postal Service, and collect and cross-check all the other data continuously from a variety of sources.

 The concise-format version lists ranges of active ZIP+4s, with about 2.5 million range records in a single ASCII file covering the entire country.

 You may download any of these formats after you place your order.